DanteDT/pmd/README.md

   * epub:type="noteref" belongs in HTML `<a>` tags "in the main body of text."
   * epub:type="footnote" belongs in HTML `<aside>` tags to provide the reader "ancillary information ... that provides additional context" to that main text.

-The simplest case for popup text notes seems pretty simple:
+The simplest case for popup notes seems pretty simple:
 ```
 <div id="text">
     <a id="txt01" epub:type="noteref" href="#fn01">